patricklam/plam.new-webpage/content/top/nz-places.md

 # Great Walks

-We've so far done 7 of the Great Walks with two more booked.
+We've so far done 9 of the Great Walks.

 * [Tongariro Northern Circuit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/central-north-island/places/tongariro-national-park/things-to-do/tracks/tongariro-northern-circuit/) (February 2021): volcanic leftovers, maybe our favourite scenery of the Great Walks, easiest (cheapest, closest) access from Wellington of any Great Walk.
 * [Heaphy](https://www.doc.govt.nz/heaphytrack) (July 2020, [post](/post/20200905-heaphy-track/), [pics](https://gallery.patricklam.ca/index.php?/category/1227)): Long but relatively easy.
 Rainbows, one wet day, excellent last day, lots of birds even if we didn’t see takahe (sniff).
 Fourth day on the beach super-scenic even if we were rushing to catch the plane.
 Interesting to see mountain bikes.